heeropang/VirtualPullDown/README.md

 combine_pairwise_batch(path, filenames, bait_name)
 ```
 -----------------------------------------------------------------------------------

 ## Step 2.
 Using ColabFold for structure predictions
-sbatch scripts are submitted for generating MSA and predicted files using local ColabFold
+Sbatch scripts are submitted for generating MSA and predicted files using local ColabFold
 <!-- What is this for? -->
 This is for submitting preprocessed sequence files in batch on slurm to generate multiple sequence alignments (MSA) and structure predictions using ['ColabFold'](https://github.com/sokrypton/ColabFold).